 Digital signage provided an answer to both of those issues.
 On the environmental front alone, Sumner said that a few years ago, promoting a single event on campus involved printing around 50 large posters and 300-400 flyers.
-The AxisTV digital signage software has allowed the Union to reduce that kind of paper use dramatically in the past two years.
+The AxisTV digital signage software has allowed the Union to reduce that kind of paper use dramatically.

 The Union looked at a number of options before going with AxisTV.
-The fact that Axis is not tied in to national marketers and allows the owners to control all content appearing on the screens was a very important factor in the decision.
+The fact that it’s not tied into national marketers and allows the owners to control all content appearing on the screens was a very important factor in the decision.
 Just as important was the system’s unique ability to integrate with the Union’s event management system.
-“Being able to have that EMS plug-in really pushed us towards AxisTV,” said Sumner, adding that they’ve been happy with the decision ever since.
+“Being able to have that EMS plugin really pushed us towards AxisTV,” said Sumner, adding that they’ve been happy with the decision ever since.

-The Union’s system comprises 8 46-inch LCD screens strategically placed throughout the building—near elevators on each floor, in the food service areas, in the coffee shop and at the central information desk.
-The screens are divided into three blocks, with around two-thirds of the space dedicated to promotional events and one-third showing what’s going on in terms of scheduling in the building any given day.
+The Union’s system uses LCD screens strategically placed throughout the building – near elevators on each floor, in the food service areas, in the coffee shop and at the central information desk.
+The screens have two-thirds of the space dedicated to promotional events and one-third showing what’s going on in terms of scheduling in the building any given day.
 A crawl runs across the bottom of the screens which is managed by the Daily Barometer, the university’s school newspaper.

 The marketing department creates some of the content for the system, but other departments and student groups are free to submit content as well.
 “If Career Services is having a career day, they can send a slide; if Student Health is promoting safe sex or flu shots, we can put that up,” said Sumner.
-Motion graphic-based content has been especially successful at capturing students’ attention, according to Sumner, and video is something they hope to incorporate more of in the future.
+Motion graphic-based content has been especially successful at capturing students’ attention, according to Sumner.

 The response to AxisTV has been overwhelmingly positive.
 “The system has been very well received; one thing we’ve really noticed is that a lot of other departments have started looking into adding screens to their areas, too,” said Sumner.
 “People have seen what we’re doing and are trying to copy it in one way or another.”